-It starts with a feeling…you know you want to refresh your home.
+It starts with a feeling…you know you want to change up your home.
 Other than feeling that it’s just not working for you, you don’t know where to start.
 You also want to do this in a sustainable and budget-friendly way.
 You are not about to throw everything out and start again.

 That’s why I’m here, I will guide you through the process of updating and refreshing your home so it’s not overwhelming.
 It’s not an instant fix but if you follow the guidelines below you’ll at least have made a start.
 There is no deadline on this, you don’t have to have it all done in a week, a month or a year.
 Just make a start.